 Three hours lecture; three credit course.
-Prerequisite: A grade of "C" or better in Biology 151 or "B" or better in Biology 101.
+Prerequisite: A grade of "C" or better in Biology 151.
+Chemistry 101 is strongly recommended.
 The course presents the molecular aspects of cells including organization and maintenance of cellular structure, energetics, differential gene expression, cell to cell communication, and reproduction.
 This course will be offered every spring semester.